ngxson/hobby-framework-battery/README.md

 # Framework Laptop battery tuning service on Linux

-**IMPORTANT NOTICE**: This service is in very early development phase and can be unstable.
-Currently, I can only test it on Fedora 36.
+Tested on Fedora 36.
 It should also work on Ubuntu.

+## FAQs

+- Will it works with `tlp`?
-This is **not** a replacement for `tlp`.
+Yes.
+This isn't a replacement for `tlp`.
 It is recommended to use this service with `tlp`.
+- Why using nodejs / systemd service?
+In short, I want to do many things in only one process: monitoring battery, GUI via web server,...

 ## Install

-**Install dependencies**:
+1. **Install dependencies**:
 Ubuntu: `sudo apt install devmem2 msr-tools libcgroup-tools powertop`
 Fedora: `sudo dnf install devmem2 msr-tools libcgroup-tools powertop`

-**Install the service**: You need NodeJS (v14 and up) installed on your system.
+2. **Install nodejs**: Depends on which distribution you're using, please search on Google.
+You can install any version from v14 (v16.10.0 is recommended).
 Verify with `node --version`

+3. **Install the service**:
 ```
 npm i
 ./install.sh